MuriloPassarelli/MuriloPassarelli/README.md

 <p>I am a 4th-semester Computer Science student at Centro Universitário FEI.</p>
 <p>Always striving to learn more about software development and new technologies!</p>
-<p>Currently, I am a member of the Software Team at RoboFEI@Home, a RoboCup@Home league team focused on advancing service robot technologies.</p>
+<p>Currently, i am part of the RoboFEI@Home software team, which competes in the RoboCup@Home league and focuses on advancing service robot technologies.</p>

 ---